Coalition Fake Nuclear Facts

 - 44.0 $/MWh = 44.0 x (100 cents) / (1,000 kWh) = 44.0 / 10 c/kWh = 4.4 c/kWh

 The statement is arguably true because you can hear the “some” as in the above square brackets.
-However, it becomes fraudulent when you hear “all” – and the conveyed meaning is:
+However, it becomes fraudulent when you hear “all”, which is the strongly conveyed meaning:

 “we [all Australians] are paying the highest cost in the world [all the time]”.